koenrane/KR-new-site/content/import/attainable-utility-landscape-how-the-world-is-changed.md

 ### Notes

-- Just as game theory is a great abstraction for modelling competitive and cooperative dynamics, AU landscape is great for thinking about consequences: it automatically excludes irrelevant details about the world state.
+- Just as game theory is a great abstraction for modeling competitive and cooperative dynamics, AU landscape is great for thinking about consequences: it automatically excludes irrelevant details about the world state.
 We can think about the effects of events without needing a specific utility function or ontology to evaluate them.
 In multi-agent systems, we can straightforwardly predict the impact the agents have on each other and the world.
 - “Objective impact to a location” means that agents whose plans route through the location tend to be objectively impacted.
 - The landscape is not the territory: [AU is calculated with respect to an agent's _beliefs_](/the-gears-of-impact), not necessarily with respect to what really "could" or will happen.